 Temperature control is an issue in most gas and charcoal grills, and it can be difficult to cook low and slow in some.
 However, direct heat and open flame cooking are where gas grills shine.
 It is easy to sear meat on a gas grill, although most grills can’t operate at high temperatures for long.

-But if you want to smoke meat low and slow and add natural wood flavors, the right grill is a pellet grill.
+Unlike gas grill models, pellet grills are more suited to low n’ slow cooking because they do much better at keeping low temperatures consistently.
+Therefore, if you want to smoke meat low and slow and add natural wood flavors, a pellet grill is the right grill.

 Available Accessories – Pellet grill vs gas grill

 Most manufacturers have accessories available for both their pellet and gas grills.
 But you will quickly realize that more accessories are available for pellet units.
 Many manufactures offer accessories and tools such as pizza stones, searing boxes, and versatile cooking grates to aid in the slow cooking process of ribs, briskets, and pork shoulders.

 A pellet grill is a versatile grill which brings me to my next point, versatility.

 A wood pellet grill can smoke meats, bake, and grill, and with so many pellet flavors, the results are more often than not amazing.
 A gas or charcoal grill can be as versatile and offer the same cooking options, but not without some sort of modification and certainly not as easy as a wood pellet grill.

 The only input you give a pellet grill is the desired temperature; everything else is handled by the grill itself, making it easy to cook meat, vegetables, and everything else that you can think of.